scarborough-courtney/ohimanual/content/overview_webapp.md

 ![The Map subtab.
 Click on  'Map'  to see a geographic view of your assessment region.
 Colors indicate scores or values for your input layers or output scores.](https://docs.google.com/drawings/d/1SzyHRaHqNWyr_6fji5RcY-nYtN5x5HSTjSgl4tFty44/pub?w=959&h=405)

 The map displays data for every region as reported in the scenario.
-A color legend is displayed in the lower right corner of the map that provides a linear colormap of the data.
-The range of values will change as different variables are selected.
+A color legend is displayed in the lower right corner of the map.
+The range of values will change as different variables are selected, and the colors will automatically change to create a visual scale of reference.

 **Data displayed in the Histogram subtab:**